eduardoaraya/potential-octo-winner/README.md

 ## Technical Debts and Improvements

-- Finalize the nodejs docker to run the service
+- Create all handlers to work in `AWS Lambda`
 - Implement a cache service
 - Implement GraphQL
 - Add an authentication